-The grue paradox arises because the regularities in the evidence are inadequate to decide between divergent projections.
-Goodman's solution involves appeal to additional regularities -- regularities in linguistic usage.
+The grue paradox arises because regularities in the evidence are inadequate to decide between divergent projections.
+Goodman's solution involves appeal to additional regularities-regularities in linguistic usage.
 'Green' is projectible and 'grue' is not, Goodman maintains, because 'green' is far better entrenched than 'grue'.
 That is because 'green' and terms coextensive with 'green' have been projected far more often than 'grue' and terms coextensive with 'grue'.
 This regularity in usage does not, of course, show that 'green' cuts nature at the joints.
 Nor does it insure that the projection of 'green' will continue to be successful.
 We have no lien on the future.
 No solution to the grue paradox can get around that.
 Goodman's grounds for favoring entrenchment reconceive the problematic.
-Since we don't know what the future holds, the future gives us no reason to favor either predicate over the other.
+Since we don't know what the future holds, the future affords no reason to favor either predicate over the other.
 The question is, how should we proceed given the state of ignorance in which we inevitably find ourselves?
-Goodman believes that validity favors entrenched predicates, not because we know they are more likely than their rivals to figure in true predictions, but because, being deeply enmeshed in our inductive practices, they enable us to make maximally good use of available cognitive resources.
-Goodman develops a general theory of entrenchment that shows that the demand for entrenchment does not preclude innovation.
+Goodman believes that validity favors entrenched predicates, not because they are more likely than their rivals to figure in true predictions, but because, being deeply enmeshed in our inductive practices, they enable us to make maximally good use of available cognitive resources.
+The demand for entrenchment does not preclude innovation.
 Novel predicates become projectible by fitting into working inductive systems or into replacements for systems that do not work.
 Goodman's solution to the new riddle of induction is pragmatic.
 The reason for favoring entrenched predicates lies not in their syntactic, semantic, or metaphysical priority, but in their utility.

 Nelson Goodman's philosophy combines judicious skepticism about received wisdom, uncompromising rigor, and seemingly unbridled creativity in reconfiguring philosophical problems, resources, and objectives.
 The solutions he offers are not permanent resting places, but launch pads for further inquiry.
 The mark of a good answer, he thinks, is that it leads to good questions.
-In 1946, Goodman said this of Descartes, 'Descartes faced his world as a skeptic with a method -- in other words, as a courageous, humble and hopeful man.
-Perhaps our glance back at him may remind us that there can be no security in traditions that failed us; that by patient and systematic use of our best faculties we may advance, but that there is no black market in truth; that the results of wishful and fearful thinking cannot survive encounter with conflicting facts; and -- finally -- that a belief that will not stand the strictest scrutiny of doubt and reason will not withstand the oratory of the next demagogue.'
-[PP, 48] Apart, perhaps, from the word 'humble', the same might be said of Nelson Goodman.
-His works altered the contours of philosophy in the twentieth century.
+In 1946, Goodman said, "Descartes faced his world as a skeptic with a method-in other words, as a courageous, humble and hopeful man.
+Perhaps our glance back at him may remind us that there can be no security in traditions that failed us; that by patient and systematic use of our best faculties we may advance, but that there is no black market in truth; that the results of wishful and fearful thinking cannot survive encounter with conflicting facts; and-finally-that a belief that will not stand the strictest scrutiny of doubt and reason will not withstand the oratory of the next demagogue."
+Apart, perhaps, from the word 'humble', the same might be said of Nelson